Sportforum Hohenschönhausen: Dynamo-Stadion (1954–1989)

 BFC Dynamo began playing occasional matches that required floodlights at the larger Friedrich-Ludwig-Jahn-Sportpark in Prenzlauer Berg from November 1968.
 The Friedrich-Ludwig-Jahn-Sportpark was the home ground of FC Vorwärts Berlin at the time.
 However, the stadium became vacant when FC Vorwärts Berlin was relocated to Frankfurt an der Oder on 31 August 1971.
-BFC Dynamo played its home matches in the 1971–72 European Cup Winners' Cup and two home matches in the 1971-72 DDR-Oberliga at Friedrich-Ludwig-Jahn-Sportpark during the 1971–72 season.
+BFC Dynamo played its home matches in the 1971–72 European Cup Winners' Cup and two home matches in the 1971–72 DDR-Oberliga at Friedrich-Ludwig-Jahn-Sportpark during the 1971–72 season.
 However, more matches at the stadium were not possible after the summer of 1972, as the Friedrich-Ludwig-Jahn-Sportpark was then undergoing extensive renovation for the upcoming 10th World Festival of Youth and Students.

-BFC Dynamo finished the 1971-72 DDR-Oberliga as runners-up and qualified for the 1972-73 UEFA Cup.
+BFC Dynamo finished the 1971–72 DDR-Oberliga as runners-up and qualified for the 1972–73 UEFA Cup.
 However, neither the Friedrich-Ludwig-Jahn-Sportpark nor the Walter-Ulbricht-Stadion were available for the upcoming UEFA Cup matches.
 Both were undergoing extensive renovation for the 10th World Festival of Youth and Students.
 Instead, the Dynamo-Stadion im Sportforum underwent a complete transformation in just five weeks between the end of July 1972 and September 1972.
 The flat terraces on the side opposite the main stand and on the two curved ends were substantially raised, the exit in the curved end towards the Weißenseer Weg was closed and the old office building at the main stand was demolished.
 A new 500-seat grandstand and a more spacious 35-metre office building were built at the main stand.
-Bleechers made of steel pipes were also build on the embankment at the main stand.
+Bleechers made of steel pipes were also built on the earth embankments along the long sides.
 All these measures increased the capacity to 20,000 spectators, of which 7,500 were seated.
 A total of 6,000 cubic meters of soil was moved for the transformation of the stadium.
+The redevelopment was made possible, among other things, by numerous voluntary work assignments from Free German Youth (Freie Deutsche Jugend) (FDJ) groups and members of SV Dynamo.
 The current grandstand and office building at the main stand dates from this time.